 - Half a jar of good-quality lemon curd

 - Firstly make the cake.
-Preheat the oven to 180'C/Gas 4 and grease and line two 6-inch baking tins.
+Preheat the oven to 180'C/Gas 4 and grease and line three 6-inch baking tins.
 Set aside.

 - Add the sugar and butter to a large mixing bowl and beat with an electric mixer until smooth.
 Add the eggs one at a time, beating each time.
 With the last egg add a little of the flour to stop it curdling.